 There is another good reason you should be responsive to Defectors.
 Their negative experience are often related to very strong emotions.
 They might be angry because of customer service or a product that doesn’t match expectations.
 However, once you help them fix an issue negative emotions might be transformed into positive ones, and a Terrorist may become your Apostle.
 In many situations, it’s easier to invert emotions than stoke them at the indifferent person.

 2. Appreciate Loyalists and Apostles

-On top of that, remember that a small improvement in satisfaction of already satisfied customer affects a significant change in loyalty.
-Therefore, if you offer an extra value to your satisfied customer you can at a low cost and effort gain valuable brand ambassador.
+On top of that, remember that a small improvement in the satisfaction of already satisfied customers affects a significant change in loyalty.
+Therefore, if you offer an extra value to the satisfied customer you can at a low cost and effort gain valuable brand ambassador.